 The Carriers have also implemented tools to aid customers during the integration process including arrival announcements, updates to the Find Your Way website, and station-specific tools, including "New American is arriving" directional signage that will continue to be updated to reflect progress in the integration process.
 At all US Airways stations that overlap with American, signage is used that contains both the American and US Airways logos.
 Each Carrier's customer reservation phone line has an interactive voice response greeting that states "[t]he merger between US Airways and American Airlines is underway," and offers callers the opportunity to hear additional details about the merger, before calls are transferred to an agent.
-Each Carrier's automated system also directs customers interested in finding out more information on the New American to usairways.com/arriving or aa.com/arriving, respectively.
-For day-of-travel information, the systems direct customers to usairways.com/findyourway and aa.com/findyourway, respectively.
+Each Carrier's automated system also directs customers interested in finding out more information on the New American to usairways.com/arriving or aa.com/arriving, respectively. day-of-travel information. systems For the direct customers to usairways.com/findyourway and aa.com/findyourway, respectively.

 Customers can access and print their boarding passes for flights on one Carrier via a link on the other Carrier's website.
 Each Carrier's website also recognizes record locator numbers of the other Carrier.
 US Airways has started migration to American's re-accommodations system which is used to rebook customers when a flight is cancelled or significantly delayed.
+The Carriers expect to be able to re-accommodate customers on each other's fleets by late 2014.

 Certain inflight announcements have been made uniform between the carriers.
 The Carriers now have a single Gogo® inflight wireless internet portal for which customers can apply their monthly and daily passes to inflight internet on either carrier.
-In April 2014, American's boarding video, arrival music, and radio stations are scheduled to play on US Airways flights.
+Since April 2014, American's boarding video, arrival music, and radio stations began playing on US Airways flights.
 US Airways has expanded its domestic in-flight meal windows to align with those of American.
 Glassware and linens on both carriers have been aligned.
 American has committed to retrofitting its existing 777-200 and 767-300 aircraft to include fully lie-flat premium seating similar to the US Airways Envoy Suite, a lie-flat bed in international business class.